The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note deals with each special CGT provision for trusts with a vulnerable beneficiary and, where applicable, explains the position before and after the changes introduced by Finance Act 2013 and Finance Act 2014.
 Note that some provisions apply only to trusts for a disabled person, and do not cover the other category of vulnerable beneficiary, a young person under the age of 18, one of whose parents has died.

 The CGT annual exemption for trusts is one half of the personal annual exemption.
-Where a settlor has created more than one trust, the trust annual exemption is shared between them, subject to a minimum annual exemption equivalent to one tenth of
+Where a settlor has created more than one trust, the trust annual exemption is shared between them, subject to a minimum annual

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.